dalong0514/readnotes/大牛文集/002格雷厄姆/20231019Superlinear-Returns.md

 Indeed, the forms of exponential growth that don't consist of learning are so often intermixed with it that we should probably treat this as the rule rather than the exception.
 Which yields another heuristic: always be learning.
 If you're not learning, you're probably not on a path that leads to superlinear returns.

-But don't overoptimizewhatyou're learning.
+But don't over optimize what you're learning.
 Don't limit yourself to learning things that are already known to be valuable.
 You're learning; you don't know for sure yet what's going to be valuable, and if you're too strict you'll lop off the outliers.

 What about step functions?
 Are there also useful heuristics of the form "seek thresholds" or "seek competition?"
 Here the situation is trickier.
 The existence of a threshold doesn't guarantee the game will be worth playing.
 If you play a round of Russian roulette, you'll be in a situation with a threshold, certainly, but in the best case you're no better off.
 "Seek competition" is similarly useless; what if the prize isn't worth competing for?
 Sufficiently fast exponential growth guarantees both the shape and magnitude of the return curve — because something that grows fast enough will grow big even if it's trivially small at first — but thresholds only guarantee the shape.[4]